 Meanwhile, common elbow problems include:

-Despite the name, only a small percentage of cases of tennis and golfer’s elbow are linked to these activities.
+Despite the name, only a small percentage of cases of “tennis elbow” or “golfer’s elbow” are linked to these activities.
 They are often brought on by overuse and can happen to anyone.
 The same goes for many shoulder injuries.

 While most everyone will experience fleeting pain in the shoulder or elbow at some point during their lives, pain that doesn’t go away after a few weeks of rest needs to be examined by an orthopedic specialist.

-Dr. Berry also says that there are exciting new procedures that enhance the body’s ability to heal itself.
+There are also procedures that enhance the body’s ability to heal itself.
 For example, platelet-rich plasma uses a patient’s own blood to help heal damaged tissues, while stem cell therapy uses healthy regenerative cells to promote recovery from injury.